 The colour of your lighting makes a huge difference to the look and feel of a space, and this is no different for your garden.
 White lights will create a cosy, welcoming feel, while multi-coloured lighting will give your garden a more festive atmosphere.

-You will probably have an idea from the start about what colour lighting you want in your garden, but colour temperature is a different matter, and is often one of the most overlooked features of lighting.
+You will probably have an idea from the start about what colour lighting you want in your garden, but the colour temperature is a different matter and is often one of the most overlooked features of lighting.

-Colour temperature applies to white lighting, and describes how ‘warm’ (yellow) or ‘cool’ (blue) the lighting is.
+Colour temperature applies to white light and describes how ‘warm’ (yellow) or ‘cool’ (blue) the lighting is.
 It is measured in Kelvins (K), and the higher the number, the cooler the light.

 For example, white lighting with a colour temperature of 2700K gives off a warm, yellowy light, ideal for creating a cosy, relaxed atmosphere.
-On the other hand, lighting with a colour temperature of 4000K will emit a cooler, noticeably bluer, light.
+On the other hand, lighting with a colour temperature of 4000K will emit a cooler, white light and a colour temperature of 6500K gives a noticeably bluer, light.

 Read more about colour temperature here.